vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # The pre exercise code runs code to initialize the user's workspace.
 You can use it for several things:

 # 1. Preload a dataset.
 The code below will read the csv that is stored at the URL's location.
-# The movies variable will be available in the user's console.
-import pandas as pd
-movies = pd.read_csv("http://s3.amazonaws.com/assets.datacamp.com/course/introduction_to_r/movies.csv")

 # 2. Preload a package
-import numpy as np

 ```

 *** =sample_code